Julien-R44/tuyau/docs/content/docs/installation.md

 Multiple things to note here :

-- We must reference the `adonisrc.ts` file at the top of the file.
-By doing that, the frontend project will be aware of some types defined in the AdonisJS project.
-- We must import `api` from the `.adonisjs/api` file in your AdonisJS project.
+- We must import `api` from the `.adonisjs/index` file in your AdonisJS project.
 You should change the path to match your project structure.
 - As you can see, the `api` is not a type, but a real object.
 You may ask why ? `api` is an object that contains two things :
   - The definition of you API.
 This is just a type.
 No runtime code for that.
   - The routes of your API.
 This is a "real" object that contains all the routes with their names and paths.
 Since we need to map the route names to the paths, we need to have some runtime code for that.